tensorflow/tensorflow/tensorflow/contrib/go/README.md

 ```

 The previous code creates two Tensors to be processed by the previously
-generated Graph, after the execution returns the Tensor with the result.
+generated Graph, after the execution it returns a Tensor with the operation
+result.

 ### Image Recognition